 In 2004, one benefactor donated funds to the Vanderbilt University Endowment Fund under an agreement which states that any income, up to 4.5%, generated from this gift is to be given to the Currey Ingram Academy Scholarship Fund (the "Fund").
 Qualified recipients of this scholarship were children of full-time employees of Vanderbilt University.
-During April 2016, the Fund amended its agreement to extend scholarship opportunities to include children of full-time employees of Vanderbilt University Medical Center.
-Contributions from Vanderbilt University Endowment Fund to the Academy during the years ended June 30, 2016 and 2015 totaled \$303,300 and \$243,424 respectively.
+During April 2016, the Fund employees of Vanderbilt University and Vanderbilt University Medical Center.
+Contributions from Vanderbilt University Endowment Fund to the Academy during the years ended June 30, 2017 and 2016 totaled \$288,429 and \$303,300, respectively.